smarchenko/SitecoreDI.NSubstitute.Helper/README.md

 More examples your can find [here](https://github.com/smarchenko/SitecoreDI.NSubstitute.Helper/blob/master/code/Sitecore.NSubstitute.UnitTests/FakeItemTester.cs)

 ## Simple substitutes
-FakeUtil class ha s anumber of simple methods that show how to fake some Sitecore classes or parts of the Item class.
+FakeUtil class has a number of simple methods that show how to fake some Sitecore classes or parts of the Item class.
 This class has been created just for demo purpose.
 I would recommend to use FakeItem class in your test projects since it is much more powerful one and simplifies creation of item structures.

 Example for creating a fake item object:
 ```C#